NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 ## Plot Remote Sensed vs Ground Data

-Now we can create a plot that illustrates the relationship between in situ measured tree height values and LIDAR-derived max canopy height values.
+Now we can create a plot that illustrates the relationship between in situ measured tree height values and lidar-derived max canopy height values.

 We can make a simple plot using the base R `plot()` function: